file statistics

 PropertyTypeDescription

-Allow RunBooleanThis toggle can prevent the module from running.
-Allowing the user to make changes to large data sets without waiting for updates.
+Allow RunBooleanThis toggle can prevent the module from running, allowing the user to make changes to large data sets without waiting for updates.

 ExecuteButtonThis button will force the module to run even if the Allow Run toggle has been turned off.
 This allows the user to make a number of changes before updating.

-FilenameFileThe file name to process for display.
+FilenameStringThe file name to process for display.

 Use Application OriginBooleanWhen true, the module will apply the Application Origin.
 When false, data will be left in internal model space.
 Turn off when loading data intended to use as a glyph or similar.